MIMCONTROL - Controlling the Database Server

 MIMCONTROL/STATUS) command which returns the database server status information in the form of a single string containing a comma-separated list which is useful when writing scripts.

-UNIX: On Unix, the string returned from
+Linux: On Linux, the string returned from

 cutcan be used to extract the list elements, e.g. the following command which will print the second list element:# mimcontrol -b | cut -f2 -d ','